thejackal360/OpenPelt-Public/README.md

     - Python 3.8.10
     - x86_64 64bit

+  - Mac OS Monterey 12.2.1
+    - Apple clang version 13.0.0 (clang-1300.0.29.30)
+    - Python 3.9.10
+    - Apple M1 Pro

 ## Contributing Guidelines

-Please first consult the **CONTRIBUTING.md** file for the Code of Conduct.

-In case you would like to contribute to GAIM, you should use the [Gitlab Merge Request](https://github.com/thejackal360/OpenPelt/pulls) system.
+In case you would like to contribute to OpenPelt, you should use the [Github Pull Request](https://github.com/thejackal360/OpenPelt/pulls) system.